 You wouldn't be the first person to wonder about our idea of retiring at 45 (a mere 7.5 years away at the time of this article).
 Moreover, we plan to buy a sailboat and set out on an extended cruise around the world.
 Setting aside for a moment the issues of becoming competent sailors and foregoing the relative safety and comfort of life as a lubber and you've still got a pretty big hurdle to get over: money.

 Indeed, it's going to take plenty of "freedom chips" to make this possible and we all know that a dollar doesn't go as far these days.
 Waitaminute, I'm pretty sure I've heard my grandfather use that expression.
 So how does a 30-something couple accomplish this?
-After all we're not independently wealthy.
+After all, we don't have a million dollars to our name.

 About a year and a half ago Tammy and I decided to try something different.
 I'm not sure how the conversation began but we eventually settled on a goal: to live aboard a sailboat, travel and explore the world first-hand by the wind and in doing so circumnavigate the globe.
 This might seem like a tall order for a couple with relatively little sailing experience but we have taken to this notion like few others and we are dedicated to making the dream a reality.
 Before we get to dealing with the particulars of this endeavour (such topics are for future articles) I would like to examine the reasons why we've set our sights on this goal.
 I do this for our own clarification and also to help you, dear reader, understand our motive for undertaking this departure from the norm.